 2.4 Using Existing Technology

-To surmise this chapter and to answer the first sub-question, what existing technology can be used for this tool, we can see the three main sources of information and inspiration.
+To summarize, this chapter and to answer the first sub-question, what existing technology can be used for this tool, we can see the three main sources of information and inspiration.
 The Machinations tool by Joris Dormans was used for UI inspiration and basic functionality, the Micro-Machinations Library by Riemer van Rozen was used as a back-end and the preliminary research by Tom Vaessen was used to determine what technologies were worthwhile to begin with.

 3. Requirements